gratipay/gratipay.com/www/about/policies/terms-of-service.md

   1. Assignment: You may not assign your rights and obligations under these Terms to any other person.
-In the event of a merger, sale, or acquisition of substantially all of Gratipay's assets, Gratipay may assign its rights and obligations under these Terms to its successor.
+In the event of a merger, sale, or acquisition of substantially all of Gratipay's assets, Gratipay may assign its rights and obligations under these Terms to its successor except with Gratipay's express written agreement.

   1. Modifications to this Agreement: Gratipay may occasionally revise these Terms.
 You can find the most recent version at